Table of Contents

 John McAleese becomes famous when he told his life story in the TV Show named SAS: Are you tough enough?
 With his mustaches trademark in the shape of a horseshoe, he was shortly recognized as the legend of the World’s special forces.
 The show was aired on British television and had a certain success.

-It was produced from 2002-2004 exposing volunteer members of the public to the experience of the British Army’s Special Air Service’s selection process.
+It was produced from 2002-2004, exposing volunteer members of the public to the experience of the British Army’s Special Air Service’s selection process.
 It was presented by Dermot O’Leary, alongside already mentioned John Mac.
-The TV show is filmed in Southern Morocco – and the contestants will be staying in a makeshift training camp within a 150-year-old Kasbar, or fortress, in the foothills of the mountains.
+The TV show is filmed in Southern Morocco – and the contestants will be staying in a makeshift training camp within a 150-year-old Kasbar, or fortress, in the mountains’ foothills.